MLUX-University-of-Vienna/oster-bachelor-thesis/README.md

 ## Examples

 Take a look at the examples folder to see benchmarking and plotted examples of the algorithm in action.
-You can run them simply with `python examples/{name of the file}.py`
+The playground notebook should give you a comprehensive overview of the evaluation of the algorithm.
+It can be run after [installing jupyter](https://jupyter-org.translate.goog/install?_x_tr_sl=en&_x_tr_tl=de&_x_tr_hl=de&_x_tr_pto=sc) and running `jupyter notebook` from this folder.